 Julie Fison is an Australian writer.
-Her debut novel for adults – One Punch – is a contemporary domestic drama.
-It follows two mothers at the centre of a tragedy, for fans of Jodi Picoult, Liane Moriarty and Celeste Ng.
-She has also written eleven books for children and young adults, a play, short stories and travel articles.
-She lives in Brisbane and spends as much as time as possible travelling, gathering snippets for her her stories.
+Her debut novel for adults – One Punch – is a contemporary domestic drama that follows two mothers at the centre of a tragedy, as they wrestle with the consequences of one catastrophic night.
+If you like Jodi Picoult, Liane Moriarty and Celeste Ng – you’ll love One Punch.
+Julie has also written eleven books for children and young adults, a play, short stories and travel articles.
+She lives in Brisbane and spends as much as time as possible travelling, writing and gathering snippets for her next story.

 “Julie Fison catapults readers into the murky and contested waters of love, morality and justice from the first page of One Punch and holds them, transfixed, right till the end.
 It’s a story that exposes the consequences of unconditional love; the cost and burden this delivers parents, their children and anyone caught in its more nefarious orbit.
 One Punch is a raw, urgent and chilling portrait of family loyalty and the frightening repercussions of being blind to the faults in those we love.
 Read this book and your conviction about what is right and wrong will be changed forever.”Sally Piper, Author of Bone Memories